 Trick or treat?
 Our spine-tingling Programme includes:

-- Engelbert Humperdinck: Evening Prayer from Hansel and Gretel
+- Evening Prayer from Hansel and Gretel: Humperdinck

-What promises to be an exciting evening can also boast the premiere of a new work for choir and orchestra by young composer, Gabriel Ness.
+The orchestra also presents the premiere of a new work Mischief and Magic by young composer, Gabriel Ness.

 This is certainly an event not to be missed, showcasing music that stirs the imagination, thrills and delights at every turn.
 Something, we hope, to brighten up the dark November nights.